NedyUdombat/nedyudombat/README.md

 </p>

 👨‍💻 **So I'm:**
-  - Currently working on my personal growth and trying reduce my height so I can walk through doors.
-  - Currently learning Flutter, React Native, Typescript and testing in Javascript(I know, it is what the job requires, I don't make the rules).
+  - Currently learning React Native, Typescript and testing in Javascript(I know, it is what the job requires, I don't make the rules).
   - Looking to collaborate on any pet project in and around React, React Native, Vue, NodeJS.
 It could be libraries or any app that makes developers sleep better at night.
-  - Playing my part in the fight against police brutality in Nigeria #EndSars ✊.

 ---